BEP Execution

 The runtime is code, and it lives separately from the BEP schema.
 It does not need to be written to author a BEP.
 If your project only uses dotBEP for governance and coordination planning, the runtime is not required.

 But if your team wants to use the execution engine, the runtime needs to be implemented.
-You have two options.
+You have three options.

 Write it yourself.
-If your team has a developer, the runtime is a TypeScript class that extends the dotBEP base runtime.
-You implement each effect and automation as a handler function.
-The dotBEP SDK provides the types and tooling to do this with full type safety.
-The source code and documentation are available in the dotBEP GitHub repository.
+If your team has a developer, the runtime is a TypeScript project that extends the dotBEP base runtime.
+You implement each effect, automation, and trigger as a handler function.
+The dotBEP runtime template provides the scaffolding, types, and tooling to get started quickly.

 Let your AI assistant write it.
-You can ask your AI directly to implement the runtime based on a description of what you want each effect or automation to do.
+You can ask your AI directly to implement the runtime based on a description of what you want each effect, automation, or trigger to do.
 If you want to go further, there are AI agents specialized in writing code, such as Claude Code, GitHub Copilot, or Cursor, whose expertise is precisely in generating, reviewing, and refining code.
 Either way, you describe the behavior in plain language and the assistant generates the corresponding code:

 In the coordination workflow, add an effect to the approval step that sends an email notification to the responsible team when the step is completed.